Alxandr/master-thesis/src/chapter-4/technical.md

 that prevents any sort of digital cheating is unlikely to exist, as such we cannot look at the digital exam problem in a bubble.
 For the most part, until now, what I've discussed has been purely technical solutions and problems.
-I've stated some statements about how some thing might help keep the fact that you're cheating hidden, but all in all I've focused entirely on defeating the computer, not the invigilators.
+I've stated some statements about how something might help keep the fact that you're cheating hidden, but all in all, I've focused entirely on defeating the computer, not the invigilators.

 As stated in [@sec:modifying-lms] some uses of the exploits discussed in
 \cref{cha:3} is like asking to be discovered.
-If you for some reason for instance use chrome to access the exam, and then at the same time go to YouTube to look at lectures on the subject while playing audio through the speakers you would easily be discovered as cheating.
+If you for some reason for instance use Chrome to access the exam, and then at the same time go to YouTube to look at lectures on the subject while playing audio through the speakers you would easily be discovered as cheating.
 This is obviously an incredibly unlikely scenario though, as someone who manages to figure out how to get the Browser